-Crime rates, you’ll find these on the Police.uk crime mapping website
+Crime rates - you can find these on the Police.uk crime mapping website

 If the house suffers from subsidence

-Look out for any issues like damp or movement.
-Address these as soon as they arise.
-Getting an electrician to check wiring is worthwhile too.
+Look out for any issues like damp or movement, and address these as soon as they arise

-Keep your boiler in good condition.
-Make sure you regularly check for any leaks.
+Keep your boiler in good condition and make sure you regularly check for any leaks

-If you’re in an area that has a high crime rate and you haven’t installed any home security, it’s a good idea to do so.
+If you’re in an area that has a high crime rate, consider installing or upgrading your home security

 Compare home insurance quotes

-First impressions count when looking at a house.
-General maintenance tasks like cleaning the exterior of the house and clearing the guttering can make a big difference.
+General maintenance tasks like cleaning the exterior of the house and clearing the gutters can make a big difference.

-It's good for your home insurance too, insurers usually look favourably on a well-maintained house.
-Another bonus for potential buyers.
+It's good for your home insurance costs too, as insurers usually look favourably on a well-maintained house.

-Having an electrical certificate can be helpful to buyers, but it’s not mandatory.
-It provides them with reassurance that the electrics are working as they should be.
+Having an electrical certificate can also be helpful to buyers, but it’s not mandatory.
+It provides reassurance that the electrics are working as they should be.

-Above all else, avoid quick fixes.
-Surveyors and eagle-eyed buyers will be able to see if any unsightly cracks have been covered over.
+Avoid quick fixes.
+Surveyors are trained to see bad work and buyers are able to see if any unsightly cracks have been covered over.

 Redecorating can help.
 If you notice any wallpaper that’s curling or chips in the paint it might be worth giving it all a freshen up.

-Your garden doesn’t have to look like a Chelsea flower show entry, but it’s worth giving it a tidy.
+Don't overlook your garden either.
 Remove any weeds, rubble or anything that could seem undesirable.